sovity/edc-ce/docs/Backend/Management-API/oauth2-or-api-keys.md

 ## Overview

 The Connector also supports communication with protected data-sources and data-sinks.
-Following combinations are possible:
+The following combinations are possible:
 - **Data-Source**: OAuth2 + API-Key protected APIs for HttpData.
 - **Data-Sink**: Only API-Keys can be used for HttpData.